SujalAhrodia/Practice_2020/README.md

 > 2. A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
 Now consider if some obstacles are added to the grids.
 How many unique paths would there be?

+> 3. You are climbing a stair case.
+It takes n steps to reach to the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?
+Note: Given n will be a positive integer.

+> 4. You are given coins of different denominations and a total amount of money amount.
+Write a function to compute the fewest number of coins that you need to make up that amount.
+If that amount of money cannot be made up by any combination of the coins, return -1.